jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc-s.png)
 _New technology is continually invented.
 When enough separate technology is invented, a new tools is created._

 Because creating a new tool asks a climactic and political question: who controls it?
 After all, whoever does is more powerful.
 The wielder of the new tool can let people connect with it to solve their problems.
 Or withhold it and force or convince people to keep using old tools.
 Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
-Because of how anti-evolutionary these techniques are, I call them "dark majic".
+Because of how anti-evolutionary these techniques are, I call them "dark majic."

 Thus, while the story of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, it's also about the battle to control them.
-Unfortunately, it is entirely natural the people with the old tool fight to retain their power.
+Unfortunately, the people with the old tool fight to retain their power.
 At the same time, inventors and innovators imagine a new society that shares it.

 Today the people lack self-awareness.
 Too many are extras watching the battle.
-When they step up, the people player gods who decide what society will do.
+When they step up, they become player gods who decide what society will do.
 I'll show you Stargazer how important you are.
-Not too long ago, it was you who invented and implemented a new tool just by being curious and loving majic.
+Not too long ago, you implemented a new tool just by being curious and loving majic.

 **Dark Majic**: Methods and techniques to keep a person using a tool for the benefit of the tool's controller and not the user.

+# MID POINT

 ## Calling Dark Majic

-There's a big difference between majic and dark majic.
+Before we talk about a vitory, let's take small break and review some information.
+First is, the difference between majic and dark majic.
 The former helps humanity progress technology and become player gods who win the game of civilization.
-The latter stalls technological progress and turns us into mere extras in our own societies.
+The latter stalls technological progress and turns us into mere extras in our own societies and make us lose the game of civilization.
 Seeing the difference between majic and dark majic is hard, however.
 Here's a story that'll make it a bit easier.

 Car commercials are everywhere.
 And they're a great example of old industries spicing up old tools.
-Here's a cool story.
 I've processed about 10,000 car accident insurance claims.
-When I'd ask about the caller's vehicle color, brand, etc. I'd usually get told stuff like "it's epic midnight silver with the special edition package".
-Sometimes I'd play stupid and have fun by asking, "are you sure it was epic morning silver?".
+When I'd ask about the caller's vehicle color, brand, etc. I'd usually get told stuff like "it's epic midnight silver with the special edition package."
+Sometimes I'd play stupid and have fun by asking, "are you sure it was epic morning silver?."
 To which people usually responded, "no, I'm quite sure it was the midnight."
+Many people relly believed made-up marketing colors were somehwere inside the rainbow.

-The real funny part was when I'd ask, "what was the other guy driving?" and nine times out of 10, I'd hear, "you know what, I don't know.".
+The real funny part was when I'd ask, "what was the other guy driving?" and nine times out of 10, I'd hear, "you know what, I don't know."
 Not like they don't know the bullshit marketing color.
-The person didn't know the make, model if it was an SUV or a pickup truck, a sedan, or a crossover.
+The person didn't know the anything about the other car.
+They didn't know if it was an SUV or a pickup truck, a sedan, or a crossover.
+It was a pain in the ass because my job was to get this information.
+My customer simply couldn't remember.
 When a person hit a horse, they'd remember it was a horse.
 But a car?
 None would stand out.
-That's dark majic.

-Because many people buy cars and see themselves as being standouts.
-Yet nobody else on the road cares.
-Darth Blockbuster has to splurge on marketing because the fact is your the same cyborg you before and after you buy a new car.
+Many people buy cars and see themselves as being standouts.
+Yet few people even notice.
+Darth Blockbuster has to splurge on marketing because the fact is you are the same cyborg before and after you buy a new car.
 I know this as well because when someone's car was damaged after an accident, they wanted any car rental ASAP.
 Fancy features and made up colors didn't matter; they just needed to get around.
 In short, heavy and fancy marketing is a telltale sign of dark majic.
+Which is a telltale sign of a tool struggling to survive inside a new age.
+It's when dark majic fails that Darth Blockbuster fires up his Death Star rulebook.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SpanishIdealisticAgouti' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/spanishidealisticagouti">via Gfycat</a></p>
-_Take away the logos, and most people couldn't tell the difference between most cars._

-# MID POINT

-## The Era of Mass Collaboration Is Already Here

-Let's take a break and reflect.
-We've learned we're in the Computer Age but stuck using the philosophy of the Industrial Age.
-That means we still over-value management and competition.
-Our belief in red/blue philosophies means we blame "the other side" for our unhappy lives using Industrial Age mentalities inside the Computer Age.

-Happily, we're still technologically in the Computer Age.
-So it's mass collaboration philosophy is seeding itself in our culture; most obviously byway of the open-source community.

-Saying all that, here are some mass collaboration, crowd-sourcing, websites online right now.
-These are examples of our future inside the era of mass collaboration.
-Not only should you take a minute to search through them and contribute some of your time.
-You should sit back and realize what you're doing.
-Because with no managers, consultants, and timesheets, you can help advance humanity with nothing but a laptop, the internet, and you.
-One day soon, you're job will use these services to require less travel, stress, and time to complete.

-Galaxy Zoo: https://www.zooniverse.org : That show in the night sky is, of course, amazing.
-It looks wonderful because there's so much stuff going on.
-Our telescopes are collecting massive amounts of data about this massive Universe.
-Astronomers can't look through it all.
-So they're asking for help.

-Right now, you can go onto Zooiverse and help astronomers classify stars and galaxies.
-Some contributors will truly be the first to discover something new.
-All contributors will help civilization move forward.

-Common Voice: https://voice.mozilla.org/en : We can now give voice commands to our computers.
-Before that happens, programmers need people's voices to teach computers our commands.
-Big companies like Google have their own databases, but average companies can't afford to do it.

-Common Voice lets anyone donate their Voice.
-It's anonymous, of course, but a free and independent voice database lets any company give their programs voice commands.

-Wikipedia: https://www.wikipedia.org/ : Everyone's favorite way to settle a bar bet.
-Thousands of programmers work on Wikipedia's software called MediaWiki.
-But many more people contribute by writing and updating articles.
-Everyone's an expert at something.
-Give it a shot.

-Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
-A few bucks could fund a product you could need.
-The software of this website, Ghost Foundation, was started on Kickstarter.

-The era of mass collaboration is coming.
-We just aren't jumping in yet.
-Below we'll talk about how mass collaboration won a battle, which will help us see how to win the war and finally jump into the Computer Age.
+_This is dark majic.
+A lot of antagonists earn their living making, spreading, and believing in it.
+A player god of the Computer Age has to learn to filter this bullshit out._

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
-I don't directly reference much of past books though.
-Like any topic it takes some practice to read— people like Socrates or Hegel aren't very easy to understand.
-However, let's take a short detour to appreciate the actions of past protagonists and antagonists.
+I don't directly reference past philosophy books though.
+Like any topic it takes some practice to read because its filled with jargon.
+However, let's time some time to appreciate the beliefs of past protagonists and antagonists.

-The snippets below will help explaind how someone can think themselves so right, when history proves them so wrong.
+Below is two snippets from two famous philosophers.
+The passages will help explain how someone can think themselves so right, when history proves them so wrong.
 I won't comment on the passages.
-Just know both of these writers motivated people to fight to the death.
+Just know both writers motivated generations of followers to fight to the death.
 Philosophy makes people into its minions.
 But remember we can choose our beliefs.
-When we do, we can become player gods of society.
-Also, keep in mind that history always does repeat itself.
+When we do, we can become player gods of society who keep our civilization healthy as we play the game.

 ===